Five Anorexia Myths Exploded

 Posted Aug 23, 2009

-So many people just don't get what it means, to want and need to starve yourself.
+So many people just don't understand what it means to want and need to starve yourself.
 Why on earth should they?
 Yet anorexia seems strangely appealing as a subject of media jokes, or magazine gossip, or off-the-cuff comments from acquaintances: ‘She's been looking really anorexic lately'.
-When I was ill and since I've been in recovery from it, the myths and misconceptions surrounding the illness have surprised me with their prevalence.
+When I was ill and since I've been in recovery from it, the prevalence of myths and misconceptions has surprised me.
 They used to upset and infuriate me, now I can better understand them.
 So here I want to describe, and dissolve, the major myths about anorexia.

 Generalising with complete confidence is impossible; there is always an exception.
 But (as I discuss here) the tendency to make oneself an exception to the general rule is an anorexic tendency too, and generalisations have the power to illuminate as much as exceptions do.